-Indie Cambridge (empowering local businesses)
+Indie Cambridge (support local independent shops)

 Indie Cambridge is a membership organisation designed to connect and support independent businesses and shops across the beautiful county of Cambridgeshire in East Anglia.
 It brings together businesses and customers, by reaching hundreds of local customers via the app.